 Bayaud Avenue – Connects Valverde to Baker

 Denver should dramatically improve 8th Ave, currently the only east-west bike/ped crossing for over 20 blocks.
-Do NOT select the Osage/Rio Grande option — it enables a token bike lane on a dangerous industrial road instead of placing it on 3rd.
+Do NOT select the Osage/Rio Grande option.
+It enables a token bike lane on a dangerous industrial road instead of placing it on 3rd.

 Question 7